 Prism Backdrops by Ravelli: This is still a pretty cheap option, and you can fold it up so you won’t have to stare at its eye-burning color while trying to go to bed.
 It’s $18.

-Ikea Tertial Lamp: At $10 this little adjustable desk lamp is a steal.
+Ikea Tertial Lamp: At $10 this little adjustable desk lamp is a steal for a diy stream lighting solution.
 Since Ikea generally makes some pretty reliable products, you won’t have to worry about it faltering on you.
 Some streamers recommend using two or three points of light to properly illuminate your face and stream, so three of these would do the job pretty well.
 Having the desk clamp built in makes it easy to install, position, and use.
 Right now these aren’t available online.
 So if you don’t have an Ikea nearby you’ll have to use our other option here.

 FancierStudio Green Screen Kit: This $84.99 kit comes with a green screen, two umbrella light-stands, and a backdrop support system.
 If you get this kit you won’t need to purchase a separate green screen.